richysix/geneExpr/README.md

 #### Axis labels

 Labels are added to the x axis if there are less than 48 columns and to the y axis if there are less than 80 rows.
 These can be removed using the Axis label checkboxes.
+X-axis labels will be the sample IDs from the first column of the samples file or from the "sampleNames" column if it exists.
+Y-axis labels will be taken from the "Gene Name" column of the counts file.

 #### Fill Limits